grahamton/extraction-kit/README.md

 # Extraction Kit

 A **Local AI + Python** pipeline for turning websites into RAG-ready knowledge chunks.
 Use this to build high-quality context for chatbots and research assistants.
 Now with a **React Dashboard** for easy management.
-# Extraction Kit

-A **Local AI + Python** pipeline for turning websites into RAG-ready knowledge chunks.
-Use this to build high-quality context for chatbots and research assistants.
-Now with a **React Dashboard** for easy management.

 ## Features
 - **Modern Dashboard:** A sleek React UI to run jobs, view status, and configure settings.